 The researchers also found that step-up dosing, pretreatment with corticosteroids, and the administration of tocilizumab and intravenous (IV) fluids also was an effective strategy for mitigating the risk of cytokine release syndrome (CRS) – a major expected toxicity of this type of treatment.

-In this phase I, dose-escalation study, the researchers sought to establish the optimal dosing schedule of AMG 330 (which is designed to bind CD33 and CD3 proteins on T cells) in adults with AML that was relapsed and/or refractory to at least one treatment course.
+In this phase I, dose-escalation study, the researchers sought to establish the optimal dosing schedule of AMG 330 (which is designed to bind CD33 on leukemia cells and CD3 proteins on T cells) in adults with AML that was relapsed and/or refractory to at least one treatment course.

 Participants began treatment with “an extremely low dose of the drug,” Dr. Ravandi-Kashani said, “so, in the initial cohorts, we did not expect to see much activity.”
-The study included 12 dosing cohorts: The first thee cohorts included a single patient who received AMG 330 0.5 μg to 4 μg/day as a continuous IV infusion; subsequent cohorts comprised three to six patients who received AMG 330 10 μg to 240 μg/day.
+The study included 12 dosing cohorts: who received AMG 330 at 0.5 μg to 4 μg/day as a continuous IV infusion; subsequent cohorts comprised three to six patients who received AMG 330 10 μg to 240 μg/day.

-Dosing followed a stepwise approach: If patients completed the first treatment cycle without experiencing dose-limiting toxicity, they received up to five additional treatment cycles, until clinical benefit.
+Dosing followed a stepwise approach: If patients completed the first treatment cycle without experiencing dose-limiting toxicity, they received up to five additional treatment cycles, until clinical benefit or futility.

-As of June 14, 2018, data were evaluable for 35 patients, who had received a median of four prior treatments (range = 1-15 treatments).
+At the time of presentation, data were evaluable for 40 patients, who had received a median of four prior treatments (range = 1-15 treatments).

-A primary outcome of interest in this study was response to therapy, which was defined by the revised International Working Group criteria, as well as complete response (CR) with incomplete hematologic recovery (CRi).
+A primary outcome of interest in this study was response to therapy, which was defined by the revised International Working Group criteria, as well as complete response (CR) with incomplete hematologic recovery.

-Participants received a median of one cyle (range = 1-6 cycles) of AMG 330.
-Most patients (n=31; 89%) discontinued therapy, most commonly due to disease progression (n=24).
-Five patients discontinued because of adverse events (AEs) and two discontinued per request.
-Only one patient received and completed the maximum of six treatment cycles, while three patients were still receiving AMG 330 as of data presentation.
+Participants received a median of one cycle (range = 1-6 cycles) of AMG 330.
+Most patients (n=35; 87.5%) discontinued therapy, most commonly due to disease progression (n=27).
+Six patients discontinued because of adverse events (AEs) and two discontinued per request.
+Only three patients (7.5%) completed five cycles of treatment.

-Twenty-three patients (66%) experienced serious AEs, and 15 of these were considered related to AMG 330 treatment.
+Twenty-nine patients (73%) experienced serious AEs, and were considered related to AMG 330 treatment.
 The most frequently reported serious AEs (observed in >1 patient) included:

 - CRS (n=11)